ajaysridharan/slate/source/includes/_invoices.md

 You can view the imported invoices at [https://www.firstofficer.io/import_payments](https://www.firstofficer.io/import_payments) and see when they get processed.
 That's also where you can delete individual invoices if needed.

+Argument "plan" defines whether the invoice will be handled as a subscription or as a single purchase.
+If plan is present, it's a subscription.
+If plan is omitted, it's a one-time payment.

 ### Arguments

 Argument | Description